You can organize kitchen cooking by creating activity centers for all that you do here daily.

 Pots and pans go in the cabinets directly underneath the range.
 Hang hot pads by the range.

 Organize kitchen drawers by grouping the most frequently used cooking tools in ceramic jars or other attractive holders on top of the range.
 But Include only those utensils you use once a week.
 The drawers will be neater - with more space for other cooking items.

 Near the sink, create a workstation with all the paraphernalia you need to wash, peel, and chop foods, including knives, butcher block, peelers, scrub brushes, bowls, etc.

 Here's where you would group scrapers, colanders, mixing bowls and spoons, whisks, measuring cups and spoons, blenders, and your food processor.
 Try to contain them all in one cabinet.

-Nearby, in a second see-through container, we'll find baking soda, baking powder, and sugars, everything we need to make cupcakes.
+Nearby, in a second see-through container, they'll find baking soda, baking powder, and sugars, everything they'd need to make the cupcakes.

 But you should at least place your opened sugars (brown, powdered, and regular) and flours in airtight plastic containers or zip-close bags to close in freshness and contents and close out nasty bugs that love to cozy up, then divide and multiply there.